Economics

 ECON 520 Industrial Organization (Units: 3)

-Prerequisites for ECON 820: Graduate standing; ECON 301; or consent of the instructor.
+Prerequisites for ECON 820: Restricted to MS in Quantitative Economics students or permission of the instructor.

-Prerequisites for ECON 520: Upper-division standing; ECON 301; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for ECON 520: Upper-division standing; ECON 301*; GPA of 3.0 or higher; or permission of the instructor.

 (ECON 820/ECON 520 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)